HappyMan113/AStar/README.md

 # IDAStar Version 2018.1.24
-An fast, easy-to-use A* search implementation
+A fast, easy-to-use A* search implementation

 ===============================================================================